oliversalzburg/blog/content/posts/2025-02-13-s3-is-public/index.md

 ---
-title: S3 is Public
+title: S3 is public
 date: 2025-02-13T19:00:00+01:00
 draft: false
 ---

-# S3 is Public
+# S3 is public

 I have worked in IT for 20+ years.
 I have deployed web-scale applications on the cloud.
 Let me share my amazing knowledge with you!
 Episode 1.